cordero-c-perez/Projects/tsa_main.md

 The density curve and histogram demonstrate the distribution of the residuals are roughly normal.
-The ACF maintains markers within the confidence region and the QQ plot of residuals vs. white noise confirms the notion they are of the same distribution as the the scatter plot markers fall along the straight line.
+The ACF maintains markers within the confidence region and the QQ plot of residuals vs. white noise confirms the notion they are of the same distribution as the scatter plot markers fall along the straight line.
 All of these results confirm the residuals are essentially white noise and the model is a good fit.

 Because the model is very accurate (produced good predictions for 2018 ridership), and the residulas testing confirmed them to be white noise,